AlbertoJr789/laravel-crud-generator/README.md

 That is possible as long as you inform your target laravel project path the moment you browse this application.

+When setting up the path on Windows:

+    C:\Users\user\folder

+or if you're in linux:

+    /var/www/folder

+Always pass the absolute path, DO NOT ADD a slash (/) after "folder":

+    /var/www/folder/ (SHOULDN'T BE LIKE THIS !!!)

 ## Running

 Install base dependencies: